 Michael Tigar Human Rights and Global Justice Scholarship and Cohort

-Applications for the 2026-27 Michael Tigar Human Rights and Global Justice Cohort will open in Summer 2026.
+Applications for the 2026–27 Michael Tigar Human Rights and Global Justice Cohort are now being accepted.
+Apply by July 24, 2026.

-The Rapoport Center is a focal point for critical, interdisciplinary analysis and practice of human rights and social justice.
+The Rapoport Center for Human Rights and Justice is a focal point for critical, interdisciplinary analysis and practice of human rights and social justice.
 The Center serves as a hub for international human rights and social justice research, advocacy, and professional advancement.
 Since the Center was inaugurated in 2005, it has helped hundreds of UT students launch their professional careers in human rights law, research, and advocacy.

-Selection will be based on applicants’ demonstrated interest in human rights and social justice, the strength of their personal statement, and their commitment to successfully leveraging the Tigar Cohort experience into human rights career opportunities in law school and after graduation.
+Selection will be based on applicants’ demonstrated interest in human rights and global justice, the strength of their personal statement, and their commitment to pursuing human rights and global justice work during law school and following graduation.
 While prior professional experience in international human rights is welcome, the Cohort is not limited to those with prior international experience.

 Application